fredfeng/CS292C/homework/hw2/README.md

 3. The semantics of `stmt` is slightly different: a statement does not produce any value of its own; instead, given a heap memory, a statement can *modify/update* the memory.
 So the semantics of a statement is a function that takes a heap memory and returns a (potentially) new heap memory.
 Implement the function `eval_stmt : heap -> stmt -> heap` that will evaluate a statement given an abstract heap.
 For example:
      ```ocaml
      # eval_stmt [("x", 1); ("y", 2)] (Assign ("x", Aop (Add, Var "x", Var "y")));;
-     - : heap = [("x", 3); ("y", 2)]
+     - : heap = Heap [("x", 3); ("x", 1); ("y", 2)]
      ```
+     Note that it's ok for the heap to contain entries with the same variable, as long as the right-most entry is the most recent value.
+So you don't need to call `dedup`.

      If a referenced variable is not found in the heap, you should call "failwith" with an appropriate error message which will crash the function.

-In your PDF file, for each of the functions, include the definition along with **three distinct, non-trivial test cases and their output** to show that your function work correctly.
+In your PDF file, for each of the functions, include the definition along with **three distinct, non-trivial test cases and their output** to show that your function works correctly.

 Finally, the following IMP program computes the 10-th Fibonacci number:
   ```